 Termination Remedies.

 In the event of termination of this Agreement by the Consortium under Sections 18.1 or 18.2, in addition to its other remedies, the Consortium shall have the right to procure Deliverables and/or Services that are the subject of this Agreement on the open market and to seek recovery from Contractor for damages, including but not limited to, (a) the cost difference between the original Agreement price for the Deliverables and/or Services and the replacement costs for such Deliverables and/or Services acquired from another contractor; and (b) if applicable, all administrative costs directly related to the replacement of this Agreement for the remaining term, such as costs of competitive bidding, mailing, advertising, applicable fees, charges or penalties, staff time costs.
-The Consortium shall have the right to deduct from any monies due to Contractor, or that thereafter become due, an amount for damages that Contractor is found to owe the Consortium for Contractor’s default.
+The Consortium shall have the right to deduct from any monies due to Contractor, or that thereafter become due, an amount for damages that Contractor is found to owe the Consortium for Contractor’s default and that have been awarded to Consortium by a court of competent jurisdiction.

 Termination for Convenience.